Neel14151926535897/neel/README.md

     "nodejs": "^0.0.0",
     "type":"module"
   }
-} in package.json and run node server.js "public" then click on windows  and right clik on note pad and select run as administator and open c:/windows\system32\etc\hosts and add 127.0.01  and type your domain next to it run node server.js again after navigating terminal to science.fun-site
+} in package.json and run node server.js "public" then click on windows  and right clik on note pad and select run as administator and open c:/windows\system32\etc\hosts and add 127.0.01  and type your domain next to it run node server.js again after navigating terminal to science.fun-site tip you can use server.js in evey folder you want ot run just create index.html in it andrun node server.js

 </p>
 </html>